Librarika/manual/docs/cataloging.md

 	accession_number = max(accession_number) + 1

 The same accession number field is used to generate barcode labels.
-If you plan to use barcode labels, you may need to start with a larger number (such as 100001) as some barcode scanner can not identify small barcodes properly.
+If you plan to use barcode labels, you may need to start with a larger number (such as 100001) as some barcode scanner can not read small barcode properly.

 The auto generation of accession number doesn't happen when you do bulk import of books or items.
 In this case, system saves the value of accession number field right from the provided source file without checking the uniqueness.
 This is to provide the flexibility to the librarians so that they can migrate their existing barcodes easily.